 About Terri Pearsons

 Vinita Copeland’s granddaughter.
 Kenneth Copeland’s daughter.
 Pastor George’s wife.
 Jeremy’s mother.
 Aubrey’s mother.
 Commander Kellie’s sister.
 Let’s see, do I have a name of my own?
 Oh yes, Terri!
 I’ve never minded one bit having most of my identity connected to this wonderful long line of family ministers.
-How could I but help but show up behind a pulpit?
-Truth be told there are many other amazing people in my family that have influenced who I am.
+How could I help but show up behind a pulpit?
+Truth be told, there are many other amazing people in my family that have influenced who I am.
 Most people just don’t know their names.
 But Jesus and I do!

 Publicly I preach, I pray and if tapped by the Lord, I may prophesy.
-But the greatest role I have as a pastor is most often unseen.
+Yet the greatest role I have as a pastor is most often unseen.
 I carry the people of this congregation in my heart.
 To most it looks as if I am just sitting on the front row looking adoringly at my husband as he preaches.
-But, in addition to that, I am always “watching on the wall”.
+But in addition to that, I am also always “watching on the wall”.
 That means I try to have my antennae up and sense if the folks are “getting it”.
 What’s going on out there?
 What would the Lord have us do to better get His Word not only to them, but INTO them?
-I love the people of God and I love the part of the Body that He has allowed me to call family.
+I so love the people of God and I love the part of the Body that He has allowed me to call family.